aflueckiger/KED2021/lectures.md

 ## Week 10: NLP with Python

-Python is the language of choice when it comes to serious NLP.
+Python is the language of choice when it comes to advanced NLP.
 Have you ever wondered how the frequency of terms evolves over the years?
 Or how the language differs between two groups of documents whereby the groups may be formed by any metadata (person, organization, gender etc.)?
 Exploring is most effective in an interactive and visual mode - so be it.
 Among some basic statistics, this is the serious stuff where we finally arrive in our journey.
 Moreover, you will learn the jargon of NLP to don't get lost in the forest of yet unknown terms.

 <!--